What to do in Phoenix Titelbild

 Mehr anzeigen Weniger anzeigen

-Thanks for tuning in for your Phoenix event roundup.
-Be sure to subscribe so you never miss what's hot around the Valley.
+Thanks for tuning in, and don’t forget to subscribe so you never miss what’s happening around Phoenix.
 This has been a quiet please production, for more check out quiet please dot ai.

 Mehr anzeigen Weniger anzeigen

-Thanks for tuning in to your guide to Phoenix happenings.
-Make sure to subscribe so you never miss out on the best the Valley has to offer.
+Thanks for tuning in, and don’t forget to subscribe so you never miss what’s happening in Phoenix.
 This has been a quiet please production, for more check out quiet please dot ai.

 Mehr anzeigen Weniger anzeigen